MinhThuanPhung/Project-2-Carbon-Emission-Analysis/README.md

 | Electrical Equipment and Machinery                                     | 0.00          | 0.00          | 891050.73     | 0.00          | 0.00          |
 | Energy                                                                 | 150.00        | 0.00          | 0.00          | 2004.80       | 0.00          |
 | Food & Beverage Processing                                             | 0.00          | 0.00          | 7.05          | 0.00          | 0.00          |

+### Insights

+- The products with the highest levels of carbon emissions are typically associated with heavy industry.
+- The following car models are leading in carbon emissions during production: Land Cruiser Prado, Mercedes-Benz GLA, Mercedes-Benz S-Class, and Mercedes-Benz SL
+- One of the leading industries (7th place) is "Pharmaceuticals, Biotechnology & Life Sciences".